AudioKit/AudioKit/Frameworks/README.md

 If you are running at least macOS 10.15 (Catalina), you can now build XCFramework archives containing all supported platforms in a singular archive - including the Mac Catalyst versions.

-Note that these can only be built on a Mac running Catalina, and the `build_frameworks.sh` script only creates this if all platforms were built (the default), i.e. xcframework archives won't be generated if you're only building a subset of the platforms.
+Note that these can only be built on a Mac running Catalina, and you need to explicitly run the `build_xcframework.sh` script after building the individual frameworks first with `build_frameworks.sh`.
+You will need binaries for all supported platforms to be able to generate the XCFramework with this script.

 ## Distribution to other projects